 - The Venera 3 Soviet space probe crashed on Venus, making it “the first spacecraft to land on another planet's surface.”

-- The Boston Celtics were the NBA champs, the Baltimore Orioles won the World Series, and the Montreal Canadiens clinched the Stanley Cup.
+- In the year 1966, the Boston Celtics were the NBA champs, the Baltimore Orioles won the World Series, and the Montreal Canadiens clinched the Stanley Cup.